Fred Osborne

-Frederick W. Osborne (born in May, 1865) nicknamed "Ossie", was a Major League Baseball pitcher and outfielder for the Pittsburgh Alleghenys.
+Frederick W. Osborne (May 1865 – August 31, 1907), nicknamed "Ossie", was a Major League Baseball pitcher and outfielder for the Pittsburgh Alleghenys.

-Osborne was born in the Northwest Territories of Canada.
+Osborne was born in what would later become the Northwest Territories, in an area that was then a little organized part of the British Empire.
 He played only part of one season in the majors, 1890, in 41 games including 8 that he pitched in.
-He had a career batting average of .238, 1 home run, and 14 RBIs.
+He had a career batting average of .238, 1 home run, and 14 runs batted in.
 He also was 0–5 with an ERA of 8.38 with only 14 strikeouts compared to 45 walks as a pitcher.